 This is why we never do the sound drill in alphabetic order, and we switch up the order in which cards are presented each time.
 We don’t want students relying on having memorized the order of the sounds, but instead, immediately recognize the sound upon seeing the letter.

-As the students gain knowledge, differentiate the sound drill to make it more challenging.
+As the students gain knowledge, we differentiate the sound drill to make it more challenging.

 As students progress through instruction and learn more phonograms, we will add those cards into the sound deck.
 We only practice sounds that have been explicitly taught.
 As students demonstrate knowledge of specific sounds, we will phase them out.
 For example, if your student has recognized that ‘t’ says /t/ ten times in a row, the next week you do not need to practice that sound.
 We do recommend pulling all sounds back in for review every few sessions, that way they remain fresh in the student’s brain.

 Our students need explicit and repeated practice relating letters to sounds.